Caligwara/SQL-RETAIL-SALES-/README.md

 	group by Customer_id
 	order by 2 desc
 ```
 Q9.
-Write a SQL query of unigue customers who purchased items from each category
+Write a SQL query of unique customers who purchased items from each category

 ``` SQL